Hedychium : how to plant, to grow and care for

 Hedychium spicatum - Ginger Lily

-This Hedychium produces inflorescences made up of a small number of white flowers, delicately tinged with orange, and quite fragrant.
-A particularly graceful, light flowering, well set off by dark green foliage.
+This Hedychium presents inflorescences composed of a small number of white flowers, delicately tinged with orange, and quite fragrant.
+A particularly graceful and light flowering, well set off by dark green foliage.

 • Flowering time October, November